Attach Azure NetApp Files datastores to Azure VMware Solution hosts

 Verify the protocol is NFS.
 You'll need to verify the virtual network and subnet to ensure connectivity to the Azure VMware Solution private cloud.

-Under Associated cluster, select the Client cluster to associate the NFS volume as a datastore
+Under Associated cluster, in the Client cluster field, select one or more clusters to associate the volume as a datastore.

 Under Data store, create a personalized name for your Datastore name.

-- When the datastore is created, you should see all of your datastores in the Storage (preview).
+- When the datastore is created, you should see all of your datastores in the Storage.

 - You'll also notice that the NFS datastores are added in vCenter.